rabee05/ask-a-pdf/README.md

 export PIPENV_VENV_IN_PROJECT=1
 ```

-Now, create a Pipenv virtual environment with:
+Now, create a virtual environment and install dependencies by running:

 ```bash
 pipenv install